solcana/Tic-Tac-Toe/README.md

 ---

 - General style of the game can be improved
-- Wanted to add confetti animations once a there is a winner
+- Add confetti animations once a there is a winner
 - Adding an AI
 - Using Local Storage to keep data locally
 - Customize tokens